 Soil: Wheat is grown in a variety of soil in west Bengal.
-Loam, sandy loam and silty loam with good drainage facility is ideal for wheat cultivation.
+Loam, sandy loam and silty loam

 Land preparation: Depending on the nature of the soil land should be ploughed 3 to 4 times with tractors followed leveling of land level with the help of ladder or rotovator.
 Land must be leveled and subdivided in to different plots to facilitate irrigation.
 One Pre sowing irrigation should be given 6 to 7 days before the final land preparation in area where soil moisture is lacking.
 Field should be fee from weeds.